erdengk/gsoc-analyse/README.md

 The statistical results can not completely replace the technology stack used by the organization.
 Its function is to save you the time to find the organization one by one.
 That's it.

+All data are subject to the official website ⚠️

 **Good luck, open source contributor**

 ## Contact & Chat